Elizabeth Trueblood

 Elizabeth.Trueblood@noaa.gov

-Liz works as the Florida Keys National Marine Sanctuary's volunteer coordinator, where she manages the volunteer and internship programs, oversees the Sanctuary Advisory Council, and supports a number of other education and outreach efforts.
+Liz Trueblood works as Florida Keys National Marine Sanctuary's community engagement coordinator, where she manages the volunteer and internship programs, oversees the Sanctuary Advisory Council, and supports a number of other education and outreach efforts.
 She is a passionate environmental educator and interpreter, and loves to share her enthusiasm and knowledge of marine resources with Florida Keys visitors and residents alike.